ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/commands/admin/manage-filesystems.dotnet.markdown

 {PANEL: EnsureFileSystemExistsAsync}

-Instead of calling `CreateOrUpdateFileSystemAsync` method you can also use this one to make sure that file system exists.
-If there is no such file system then it will be created with default settings.
+Instead of calling the `CreateOrUpdateFileSystemAsync` method, you can use this one to make sure that file system exists.
+If there is no such file system, it will be created with default settings.

 {CODE ensure_fs_exists_1@FileSystem\ClientApi\Commands\Admin.cs /}